Are you stuck in the middle? Here’s much-needed hope.

 Two days later, the daughter came home.
 She wanted to know what had happened two nights earlier.
 Her father told her about the prayer meeting.
-She told him the reason she had asked is that she felt something happening that night.
-It was the group’s prayers that turned her life around and she had no idea at the time that it was even happening.
+She told him the reason she had asked was that she felt something happening that night.
+It was the group’s prayers that turned her life around, and she had no idea at the time that it was even happening.
 She and her husband are now in full-time Christian work.

 What happened to “B?”
 We know “A”, the story of the pastor and his daughter.
 We know “C”, the daughter is no longer living on the streets and is now in full-time Christian work.
 But we don’t know her middle.
 And we don’t need to.